Idina Menzel ties the knot with 'Rent' co-star in secret, 'magical' wedding

 And that was it.
 No photos from the ceremony.
 No gushing.
 (Talk about saving the theatrics for your work!)

-The Tony Award-winning actress has been dating the 41-year-old Lohr since 2015.
+The Tony Award-winning actress has been involved with the 41-year-old Lohr since 2015.
 The couple starred together in the 2005 screen adaptation of "Rent," the Broadway musical that rocketed the actress to fame.

 Lohr now works as a Marriage and Family Therapist Registered Intern at Avalon Malibu Mental Health & Addiction Treatment Center in California.